jameswhoughton/meals/README.md

 ## Architecture Overview

-The project is split across multiple packages (In some you will find additional README files).

-### internal/

-The business logic is all contained within the internal packages, split by domain.
-Here you will find the the repository interfaces and domain services.
+The project is split across multiple packages with the business logic located in internal/*.
+I have used the service/repository pattern where the repositories are solely responsible for saving to the data store and the services are responsible for ensuring the data passed to and from the repository is valid.

 ### internal/account